GenAI Capabilities Marketers Should Demand From Their Tech Partners

 Red flags – If the vendor’s AI gives you generic insights that could apply to any brand, it’s not grounded in your goals or data.
 If it can’t prioritize or explain how a recommendation ties back to revenue, it’s not built for business outcomes—it’s built for optics.
 And if you find yourself doing the strategy work manually after getting “insightful” summaries, their AI isn’t solving the right problem.

-GenAI should take work off your plate—not give you more to manage
+How should GenAI take work off your plate instead of giving you more to manage?

 Marketing teams don’t need another dashboard.
 They need time back.
 The kind that comes from replacing tedious manual tasks with clear, usable, and reliable output.